|

 The

-job.
-However, we don't just learn the API, we lift up the
+class is based on WebGL.
+We don't just learn the API, we lift up the

 CSE

-477: Introduction to Computer Aided Geometric Design
+477: Introduction to Geometric Modeling

 See